 — Skip Bayless (@RealSkipBayless) November 9, 2025

-Even before they managed to hang 28 points on the Bucs in Tampa, New England was already generating the fourth most points and the seventh most offensive yards.
-Thanks to the Week 10 win, those totals now grade even higher, but the trick will be in sustaining them.
+However, before they managed to hang 28 points on the Bucs in Tampa, New England was already generating the fourth most points and the seventh most offensive yards in the league.
+Thanks to the Week 10 win, those totals grade even higher.
+But the trick will be in sustaining them.

-Throughout the next two weeks, Maye will be forced to prove himself against two of the more stingy defenses in football.
-The New York Jets and Cleveland Browns, despite their records, have proven to be a litmus test of sorts for offenses and opposing quarterbacks who believe that they can handle the best that the NFL has to offer.
+In the next two weeks, Maye will be forced to prove himself against two of the more stingy defenses in football.
+The New York Jets and Cleveland Browns, despite their records, have proven to be a litmus test of sorts for offenses and opposing quarterbacks.

-Myles Garrett alone is enough to make any quarterback question his career choice, so if Maye is able to survive his presence in the pass rush, then he’ll likely continue to be the betting favorite to become just the seventh player in history to win an MVP award as a sophomore.
+Cleveland’s Myles Garrett alone is enough to make any quarterback question his career choice.
+So if Maye can survive his presence in the pass rush, then he’ll likely continue to be the betting favorite to become just the seventh player in history to win an MVP award as a sophomore.